moccu/picnic/README.md

 the clickblocker.
 The events to trigger those commands are &#x27;clockblocker:open&#x27; and &#x27;clockblocker:close&#x27;.

-This initialize command offers the possebility, when executing this command more than once, the initialization process itself is performed only once.
+This initialize command offers the possibility, when executing this command more than once, the initialization process itself is performed only once.
 So there are no duplicate wirings for the &#x27;clockblocker:open&#x27;- or &#x27;clockblocker:close&#x27;-event.